nooseman/flasksocketio-example/README.md

 ## Running the Example

-Navigate to the repository's root directory, then run:
+Navigate to the repository's root directory, then activate virtual environment:

+`flask\Scripts\activate`

+Then to start the server, run:

 `python main.py`